akanshgupta98/Knight_Fintech_assignment/README.md

 SGDC:                 74 %
 Logistic Regression:  78 %

+The final predictions made on Test dataset are stored in predicted_test_data.csv

 5 Actionable Insights:

 1. The most number of wine were tasted by country U.S. That means increasing production and focusing on more on the quality can help increase profits.